 I know I've already gone through eBooks in the Secret Santa section, but I love to give the gift of a good story and especially in the self improvement and empowerment area.

 For example, The Handmaid's Tale by Margaret Atwood, Bossypants by Tina Fey or The Subtle Art of Not Giving a F*ck by Mark Manson.
 All are perfect options for the strong woman in your life!

 I'm loving that sustainable swimwear is becoming more and more popular over the last couple of years.
 Some are made from recycled plastic, some are organic (use less water and resources).

-Along the same line as sustainable swimwear, why not give some eco-friendly activewear to the gym junkie in your life.
+Along the same line as sustainable swimwear, why not give some eco-friendly activewear (or a voucher for them) to the gym junkie in your life.